kyand38/README-Factory/README.md

 4.  npm install

 ## Usage:
- -  Run the app in your terminal.
+ -  Run the app in your terminal using node index.js
  -  Answer a series of prompts (e.g., project name, description, installation steps).
  -  The app generates a `README.md` file based on your inputs.